Creative meeting points for research and education

 Uppsala Biomedical Centre is one of Europe’s largest centres for life sciences, with research and education in biology, pharmacy, chemistry, medicine and dietetics.
 At BMC students receive basic education and training in disciplines such as pharmacy, medicine and biotechnology.

 Blåsenhus houses research and education in pedagogy, didactics, educational studies and psychology.
 Here, students are trained as teachers, psychologists and human resources specialists.
-Blåsenhus also includes the Blåsenhus Library, Uppsala Learning Lab and Uppsala Child and Baby Lab.
+Blåsenhus also includes the Blåsenhus Library, The Experimental Classroom and Uppsala Child and Baby Lab.

 Campus Gotland in Visby offers education in the humanities, law, science and technology, social sciences, languages, theology and educational science.
 This campus was created when Gotland University College and Uppsala University joined forces in 2013.